 Thank you for your interest in becoming a member of the Catalina Island Chamber of Commerce & Visitors Bureau.
-In joining the Chamber, you will be working with over 240 Catalina Island businesses and organizations to ensure a strong economic future for our community.
+By joining, you will be working with over 240 Catalina Island businesses and organizations to ensure a strong economic future for our community.

 The Catalina Island Chamber of Commerce & Visitors Bureau is governed by a 19 member Board of Directors.
-Thirteen of these directors are elected by the membership from member businesses.
+Thirteen of the directors are elected from member businesses.
 Other directors represent major interests and service clubs on the Island.

-The primary focus of our organization is the promotion of tourism to Catalina Island .
-As tourism is the Island 's only industry, a steady flow of visitors is necessary to keep our economy moving.
-Our current emphasis is in attracting visitors during the "off season" and mid-week.
-While the Chamber's marketing budget sustains much of this effort, we also enter into cooperative ventures with our members to achieve our promotional goals.
+The primary focus of our organization is the promotion of tourism to Catalina Island.
+As tourism is the Island ‘s only industry, a steady flow of visitors is necessary to keep our economy moving.

-The paragraphs below describe many of our activities, membership requirements and classifications, and our dues schedule.
+The paragraphs below describe many of our activities, membership requirements and classifications, along with our dues schedule.
 Should you require any further information, or would like to schedule a meeting to discuss membership, please contact Carmen Chavez at (310) 510-1520.

-Again, thank you for your interest in our Chamber.
+Again, thank you for your interest.
 We sincerely hope we can include you on the membership roster of the Catalina Island Chamber of Commerce & Visitors Bureau!